JimmyAx/qubes-vpn-2fa-certificate/README.md

 ## Known issues

  * The VPN service appears to be failing to connect the very first time it starts, even if the correct credentials are entered.
-It will sucecssfully connect once systemd automatically restarts it (usually happens after a few seconds).
+It will successfully connect once systemd automatically restarts it (usually happens after a few seconds).
 Patches are welcome.